Dominika Lasota: the face of Poland's climate movement – DW – 11/15/2022

-Like German campaigner Luise Neubauer, Dominika Lasota is a young woman.
+Like German campaigner Luisa Neubauer, Dominika Lasota is a young woman.
 Aged 21, she is seen as the main organizer of climate strikes in Poland.
-She regularly appears in the media both in Poland and abroad and travels to international conferences to meet young climate campaigners and environmental activists from other countries.
+She regularly appears in the media at home and abroad, and travels to international conferences to meet young climate campaigners and environmental activists from other countries.

 Neubauer and Lasota know each other well and work together.
 Unlike Greta Thunberg, who did not attend the UN Climate Change Conference (COP27) in Sharm el-Sheikh, both young women traveled to Egypt to represent young people, voice their concerns and try to exert an influence on politicians.